aubreymatic/MJC-IntroductionToUNIX-Linux/README.md

 # MJC-IntroductionToUNIX-Linux
 These are files that I worked on in Modesto junior college.
+Most of the files are just us trying to learn to code in BASH.
+For the most part basics of programming like loops, if else statements, and etc.